wso2/docs-mi/en/docs/reference/connectors/the-trade-desk-connector/the-trade-desk-overview.md

-# The Trade Desk Connector Overview
+# Trade Desk Connector Overview

 The Trade Desk offers a platform for businesses to create and manage programmatic advertising campaigns across various digital channels.
 It enables precise targeting, real-time bidding, and in-depth analytics to optimize ad performance.